SimonArrowhead/vibe-code-protector/README.md

   - Custom file path monitoring (relative or absolute paths)
   - Real-time scanning when monitored files change
   - Notifications for security issues in monitored files
+- **File Ignore System**:
+  - Exclude specific files from being scanned
+  - Ignore entire folders from scanning
+  - Use glob patterns for more advanced ignore rules
+  - Quickly ignore the current file with a single command

 ## Feedback and Notifications
 The extension provides helpful feedback throughout your workflow: